A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

 \subsubsection{Evaluation of the RBNS reserve}

 On each evaluation date we predict the expected RBNS reserve for the open claims over the next two years.
-We measure model performance via the percentage error of the predicted reserve compared to the actual reserve, that is
+We measure model performance via the percentage error of the predicted RBNS reserve compared to the actual RBNS reserve over the next two years, that is

-Figure~\ref{figure:moving_window_rbns} shows the evolution of the percentage error between January 2015 and December 2015 as obtained with the three hierarchical reserving models.
+Figure~\ref{figure:moving_window_rbns} shows the evolution of the percentage error between January 2015 and December 2015 as obtained with the two hierarchical reserving models and the chain ladder method.
 The percentage error is capped at $100\%$ for improved readability of the figures.
 Table~\ref{table:rbns_performance} summarizes the daily errors by calculating the average percentage error and the average absolute percentage error over the 365 evaluation dates.

-The reserve for non-fire claims (Figure~\ref{figure:moving_window_rbns_other}) combines the outstanding amounts on many small claims, which provides a sufficiently rich data set for accurately training the individual hierarchical reserving models.
-This results in a similar performance for the hierarchical GLM and GBM.
-Extreme weather events in past years, produce outliers in the cells in the runoff triangle.
+The reserve for non-fire claims (Figure~\ref{figure:moving_window_rbns_other}) combines the outstanding amounts on many small claims, which provides a rich data set for training reserving models.
+In a static setting without extreme events this would result in all models accurately predicting the reserve (see Figure~\ref{figure:moving_window_rbns_nonglobal} and Table~\ref{table:rbns_performance}).
+However, when extreme events enter the data, they produce outliers in the cells of the run-off triangle.
 This has a large impact on the chain ladder method, which fails to provide reasonable reserve estimates.
-This is a well known weakness of the chain ladder method and it is interesting that the individual models do not have this weakness, since they scale the reserve estimate automatically with the number of claims.
-Furthermore, Figure~\ref{figure:variable_importance} shows that the covariate \texttt{extreme.weather} is rarely selected in the hierarchical models, which indicates that the development of these extreme weather claims does not fundamentally differ from regular claims.
-Not having to separate these extreme weather events from the other claims is a major advantage of individual reserving.
-When we remove extreme weather events (Figure~\ref{figure:moving_window_rbns_nonglobal}), performance across all three models becomes relatively competitive.
-Both the chain ladder method and the individual hierarchical models benefit from a data set with a large number of claims.
-Table~\ref{table:rbns_performance} shows that performance is slightly better for the individual models, which surprisingly perform even better when we would not exclude extreme weather events from the data set.
+This is a well known weakness of the chain ladder method and it is interesting that the individual models perform better, since they scale the reserve estimate automatically with the number of reported claims.
+In the granular GBM the performance was even slightly better when extreme events were included.
+The performance of the granular GLM, however, decreased slightly as this model can less flexibly distinguish both regimes.
 We observe higher prediction errors for all three models when predicting the reserve for fire claims (Figure~\ref{figure:moving_window_rbns_fire}).
 The combination of a low claim frequency and potentially high costs makes the reserve for fire claims difficult to predict.